kamranahmedse/developer-roadmap/content/roadmaps/106-javascript/content/108-javascript-expressions-and-operators/102-arithmetic-operators.md

 # Arithmetic operators

-The Arithmetic operators perform addition, subtraction, multiplication, division, exponentiation, and remainder perations.
+The Arithmetic operators perform addition, subtraction, multiplication, division, exponentiation, and remainder operations.

 Arithmetic operators in JavaScript are as follows:
 - `+` (Addition)